-the same with respect to the rule established in the 2004 revision25.
-For ease of exposition and in order to save space, we summarise the main changes in the 2008 FLEX in the following points:
+Below, we document and discuss the main features of the last revision.
+The first aspect to be pointed out concerns the fact that the eligibility condition triggered to the magnitude of the shock remains the same with respect to the rule established in the 2004 revision.26 For ease of exposition and in order to save space, we summarise the main changes in the 2008 FLEX in the following points:

-- i) the decision to eliminate the eligibility criterion concerning a worsening in programmed public deficit; - ii) the exclusion of the most extreme year from calculation of the reference value needed to measure shock size; - iii) the rule that limits access to FLEX support to three successive years rather than four years, as it was in the past; - iv) the method of calculating and mobilising FLEX support.
+- the decision to eliminate the eligibility criterion concerning a worsening in programmed public deficit; - the exclusion of the most extreme year from calculation of the reference value needed to measure shock size; - the rule that limits access to FLEX support to three successive years rather than four years, as it was in the past. - the method of calculating and mobilising FLEX support

 There are several reasons for abolishing the eligibility criterion relating to the impact on public deficit.
 For instance, the EU Commission argues that there are some difficulties in establishing the impact of shortfalls in export earning on government budgets, because the country-by-country variations of tax systems may influence the period (N+1, N+2) when the impact of a shock to the public budget occurs.
 Furthermore, the impact may be influenced by macroeconomic management and the grip on public finances.
 Therefore, if countries' circumstances cause differences in the effective impact of a shock, than the second eligibility criterion might favour ACPs with less rigorous management of public finances.
-Finally, the arbitrary 2 per cent worsening of the deficit eligibility threshold might alter results, in the sense that countries with small programmed deficit may enjoy easier access, ceteris paribus, FLEX support than countries with substantial programmed deficit (European Commission, 2007).
+Finally, the arbitrary 2 per cent worsening of the deficit eligibility threshold might alter results, in the sense that countries with small programmed deficit may enjoy easier access, ceteris paribus, FLEX support than countries with substantial programmed deficit (Commission of the European Communities, 2007).

 As for calculating the reference value, the method used since 2000 has been the arithmetic mean of the exports over the years T-4 to T-2.
-With the 2008 revision, the reference level is calculated considering the years T-4 to T-1, excluding the most extreme year.
-This final amendment differs from the initial ACP proposal to consider a six-year reference period, excluding the highest and lowest
+With the 2008 revision,